wasmCloud/go/examples/components/nats-jetstream-orders/README.md

 ## Prerequisites

+The server and the CLI are separate packages, and the examples use both — `brew install nats-server nats` on macOS.

 The stream and bucket are not created by the component — that lifecycle is deliberately outside `wasmcloud:nats`, so a workload cannot provision storage it was not granted: